 What Is It?

-It is very famous and loved in various countries such as India, Saudi Arabia, Indonesia, Singapore, Thailand, Brunei and my homeland country, Malaysia.
-Each of these countries have their own version of murtabak, of course.
+It is very famous and loved in various countries such as India, Saudi Arabia, Indonesia, Singapore, Thailand, Brunei, and my homeland country, Malaysia.
+Each of these countries has its version of murtabak, of course.

 My Style